 HOW TO MAKE ITALIAN BRIOCHE

-CAN I USE ALL-PURPOSE FLOUR INSTEAD OF BREAD FLOUR?
+CAN I USE ALL-PURPOSE FLOUR INSTEAD OF BREAD FLOUR FOR THIS ITALIAN BRIOCHE RECIPE?

 IS THERE A SUBSTITUTE FOR HONEY?